 It’s been exactly three years since the triumphant announcement of the Paris Agreement.
 So much has happened since then, but worldwide progress often feels frustratingly (or rather, frighteningly) slow.

 It’s now clear that the Paris Agreement may not be enough to save us, although IPCC leader Hans-Otto Pörtner has said that “every extra bit of warming matters.”
-(And we at Passion Passport would add that every prevented bit of warming matters as well.)
+(And we at Passion Passport would add that every prevented bit of warming matters just as much.)

 As ordinary people, we can no longer afford to be indifferent or complacent about this subject, even though it’s easy to blame climate change on big businesses, national governments, and the fossil fuel industry.
-While they have certainly played a huge role, if you’ve ever used electricity or gotten into a car, you’ve had an impact too, however small it was.
+They have certainly played a huge role — but if you’ve ever used electricity or gotten into a car, you’ve had an impact too, however small it was.

 Now is the time to be proactive, not point fingers.